How do I secure the property I want?

 Where will my Tenancy Deposit be held?

 It is a legal requirement that all deposits are held in a government-backed Tenancy Deposit Protection Scheme.
-Open House adheres to this and will ensure all tenancy deposits are lodged in a suitable scheme.
-We can also provide details of where your tenancy deposit is being held.
+Landlord need to ensure that all tenancy deposits are lodged in a suitable scheme.
+We can also provide details of where your tenancy deposit is being held by the landlord.

 What is the tenancy agreement?